lsst-sqre/sqr-107/index.md

 Currently, the datalink template files (datalink-snippets) are packaged into a tarball and then the TAP service fetches them at startup from github.
 With the new architecture, the current plan is that these templates would be pushed to GCS as part of the release.

-[Repertoire](https://repertoire.lsst.io/) will be configured with a list of SQL databases (Cloud SQL when running at Google) for where the TAP schemas are written, and will connect to those databases to read the version (from the `versions` table) of the deployed schemas.
-With that version information and additional Phalanx configuration setting the base path of the GCS bucket into which templates and metadata will be published, Repertoire can then construct the URLs for the corresponding metadata and include them in service discovery.

-The TAP schemas for each TAP server, and therefore the corresponding versions and URLs, may be different, so Repertoire's service discovery information must include a dictionary of different TAP services to version information and links to the relevant metadata.
+Repertoire through some process to be determined would know where these are located based on the schema version and store the URLS to them along with the URL to the schema files.

-The TAP service will then request the link to the datalink template files from Repertoire and fetch them (at startup at first, maybe dynamically later), instead of storing a link to the datalink payload URL as it does now.
+The TAP service could then request the link to the datalink template files from Repertoire and fetch them at startup, instead of storing a link to the datalink payload URL as it does now.

 There is potentially some room for improvement here in terms of how we handle the datalinks in TAP through this template mechanism, as ideally we want